 REMEMBER A LOADED BOW CAN BE VERY DANGEROUS

-ALL CLUB MEMBERS MUST SHOOT ACCORDING TO ANCHOR BOWMEN, AND NFAS RULES.
+ALL CLUB MEMBERS MUST SHOOT ACCORDING TO CLUB AND NFAS RULES.